vipin-shrivatri/FeedBoard/README.md

 # FeedBoard

 **FeedBoard** is a clean architecture Android app built with Jetpack Compose and Hilt.
-It demonstrates dependency injection, state management, and navigation while fetching data from a public API using Retrofit**.
+It demonstrates dependency injection, state management, and navigation while fetching data from a public API using Retrofit.

 ## ✨ Features